 Figure 12.
 COVID-19 notifications by age group in WA, 2022 YTD

 Note: Data source: Public Health Operations COVID-19 Unified System (PHOCUS).

-The COVID-19 notification rate was stable in all WA regions in the past week (Figure 13).
+The COVID-19 notification rate was stable in most WA regions in the past week with a slightly larger increase in the Great Southern region (Figure 13).